WebAssembly/design/AstSemantics.md

 ### Out of bounds

-The ideal semantics is for out-of-bounds accesses to trap.
-A module may optionally define that "out of bounds" includes low-memory accesses.
+The ideal semantics is for out-of-bounds accesses to trap, but the performance implications and ability to polyfill to JS are not yet fully clear.

 There are several possible variations on this design being discussed and experimented with.
-More measurement is required to understand the optimization opportunities provided by each.
+More measurement is required to understand the associated tradeoffs.

   * After an out-of-bounds access, the module can no longer execute code and any outstanding JS ArrayBuffers aliasing the heap are detached.